List of Dexter characters: Anton Briggs

 Anton Briggs is a pot-smoking guitarist who is a confidential informant (CI) for Detective Joey Quinn.
 Quinn helps Debra out by giving her Anton's information in hopes that he will help her find a lead to Freebo, to which he obliges.
-Debra continues to meet with Anton to help her find information about both Freebo and later The Skinner because of his connections.
+Debra continues to meet with Anton to help her find information about both Freebo and later the Skinner because of his connections.
 Debra becomes close to Anton and eventually develops a romantic relationship with him, which occasionally clouds her judgment.
 She also finds out that Anton is not officially a CI because Quinn was trying to do him a favor by keeping it off the books.
-The police end up using Anton as bait in a possible trap for The Skinner, but Debra objects.
-The Skinner kidnaps Anton and removes two strips of skin from his back before Debra and Quinn rescue him.
+The police end up using Anton as bait in a possible trap for the Skinner, but Debra objects. the Skinner kidnaps Anton and removes two strips of skin from his back before Debra and Quinn rescue him.
 After Debra finds out that her father cheated on her mother with a CI, she becomes wary of Anton and they eventually break up.
-At the end of Season 3, they get back together when Debra realizes (with the help of Dexter) that her father Harry would have been so proud of her for being a great cop and getting her detective shield, regardless of her relationship with Anton.
-At the start of Season 4, their relationship starts to move forward just as Lundy returns and admits he still has feelings for Debra.
-Debra, who had started to feel claustrophobic in her relationship with Anton, eventually realizes she returns Lundy's feelings and sleeps with him.
-This results in Anton and Debra breaking up and Debra leaving his place after she admitted she slept with Lundy to Anton.
+At the end of season 3, they get back together when Debra realizes (with the help of Dexter) that her father Harry would have been proud of her for being a great cop and getting her detective shield, regardless of her relationship with Anton.
+At the start of season 4, their relationship starts to move forward just as Lundy returns and admits he still has feelings for Debra.
+Debra, who had starts to feel claustrophobic in her relationship with Anton, eventually realizes she returns Lundy's feelings and sleeps with him.
+This results in Anton and Debra breaking up and Debra leaving his place after she admits she slept with Lundy to Anton.
 Anton visits Deb in the hospital, where she officially ends their relationship for good.
-He has not been seen since.
+He is not seen since.